netdata/netdata/streaming/README.md

 ### Archiving to a time-series database

-The parent Netdata node can also archive metrics, for all its children, to a time-series database.
+The parent Netdata node can also archive metrics, for all its child nodes, to a time-series database.
 At the time of this writing, Netdata supports:

 -   graphite
 -   opentsdb